AeroC0der/CurrencyAPI/README.md

 4. **Currency Data Source**: The application relies on an external API for currency data, with the free subscription, which simplifies the implementation but introduces a dependency on the availability and accuracy of the external service, with the baseCurrency being EUR.

+5. **Scalability**: The application is designed with flask which is lightweight, to handle a moderate number of requests, but it may not scale well to handle a large volume of requests or a high frequency of updates to exchange rates.

 Overall, the design choices prioritize simplicity and ease of use, with some trade-offs in terms of scalability, complexity, and dependency on external services.